node-red/node-red.github.io/docs/user-guide/handling-errors.md

 in nodes.

 This guide describes each of these error types in more detail and shows what can be done to handle them.
+It also looks at how the Status events of a node can be used to create flows that [handle unexpected events](#handling-status-changes).

 ### Logging errors